 North Maroon Peak is a 8 mile out and back trail located near Aspen, Colorado that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and is accessible from June until November.
+The trail is primarily used for hiking and is best used from June until November.
 Dogs are also able to use this trail.

 A difficult and dangerous hike up Aspens premier summit.
 Start down the trail along the right (North) side of Maroon Lake and take the trail that leads up to Crater Lake.
 Look for the turn off on the right about halfway along Maroon Lake.
 Follow the trail towards Crater Lake and look for a set of signs before the lake on the right.
 Turn right onto the trail hear that heads towards Buckskin Pass.
 Keep an eye on the left side of the trail for a small cairn.
 Turn left here and drop down to cross Minnehaha Creek.
 Follow the trail as it ascends a loose rock field and then crosses a large rock glacier where you need to follow cairns closely.
 After the glacier the trail will traverse to the East face of North Maroon.
 The hiking really begins here.
 Follow the well laid trail up the first gulley, it will eventually cross over to the left to a second gulley and then reach the ridge.
 Follow the trail you find to be best, if it gets to hard look for another.
 Be cautious as this mountain is very deadly.

 technical but amazing! not for beginners or faint of heart

 North Maroon Peak and Maroon Peak are very difficult 14ers of Colorado.
 They should be attempted with a lot of experience in Mountaineering and mountain safety.
 The Bells are also called the "Deadly Bells" because of the deaths that have happened over the years in the Maroon Bells Wilderness.